16 Habits that make you age faster

 3. Eating Processed foods Ages You Fast

 Stay away from processed food if you want to slow the aging process.
 Eating processed food is another bad habit that ages you faster.
-The tase is great and unfortunately processed foods are addictive and so you feel compelled to eat them all the time.
+The taste is great and unfortunately processed foods are addictive and so you feel compelled to eat them all the time.

-Many processed foods such as cakes, white flour products, such as pastries are instantly turned into sugar, which turns into fats, and an excess amount of these sugars lead to chronic diseases that age a person.
+Many processed foods such as cakes, white flour products, such as pastries are instantly turned into sugar, which turns into fats, and an excess amount of these sugars leads to chronic diseases that age a person.